hyosung11/Launch-School/Courses/journal.md

 05:57 I was wiped out yesterday, possibly from covid.
 I feel better this morning.

 08:59 I am still working on problems, but taking shortcuts.
 I have to stop doing that.
 Struggle to learn!

+11:07 I've seen some of these Codewars problems before but that doesn't mean I can solve them.
+Ugh.